hamaMk/blogrr/README.md

 # blogrr
-A blog web application built in Django and  VueJs.
+A blog API built with Django.